1. Optimized GitHub Documentation

 Yearn Finance is one of Ethereum’s blue chip DeFi protocols.
 Known as a yield aggregator, Yearn automatically allocates its user's funds across different yield farms to maximize the interest accrued on their investments.

-Yield farming on decentralized exchanges (DEX) is probably the most well-known and sought-after marketing strategy for token-based crypto startups.
+Since we're on the topic of yield aggregators, let's talk about yield farming.
+Yield farming on decentralized exchanges (DEX) is probably the most well-known and effective marketing strategy for token-based crypto businesses.

 That’s a mouthful, so let's break it down in two sentences.